dankelleher/language-tutor/README.md

 ## How It Works

-The application uses Claude's AI to:
+Buzzling uses Claude's AI to:

 1. Provide sentences in English for you to translate
 2. Analyze your translations for accuracy